<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=287885398579053&amp;ev=PageView&amp;noscript=1">

 In a textbook example of experiential competition, WeWork seized on the gap in the market.
 Instead of cordoning off entire rooms for companies, WeWork provides a coworking environment where anyone can rent a desk for a set fee.

-While the model of renting space to then rent to individuals may not seem revolutionary, WeWork understood that the experience of a coworking space is what millennial professionals working in digital jobs were after.
+While the model of renting space to individuals may not seem revolutionary, WeWork understood that the experience of a coworking space is what millennial professionals working in digital jobs were after.

-Sure, WeWork clients save money by getting access to lightning faster internet and other workplace essentials.
+Sure, WeWork clients save money by accessing lightning-fast internet and other workplace essentials.
 But the culture created in each coworking space — where professionals mingle with like-minded peers every day — is what launched this Brooklyn startup to a valuation of over $20 billion in 2017.

 The communal expectations young business professionals had established through social networks directly translated to what they wanted from a real-world working environment.

-Rather than selling a like-for-like offering akin to traditional office spaces, WeWork sells an experience that makes traditional cubicle farms redundant.
+Rather than selling a like-for-like offering akin to traditional office spaces, WeWork sells an experience that makes conventional cubicle farms redundant.

 The end of the line